 Cloud and DevOps together play a critical role in setting up the ways speed and productivity is defined in an enterprise.
 But what does it mean for the software development process?
 For one, it helps solve the many challenges associated with working on a waterfall development approach related to speed and efficiency.

 A majority of cloud-based tools allow enterprises to automate the development process.
 That added to the easy integration of DevOps principles such as continuous development, continuous integration, and continuous delivery, it becomes easy and quick to automate the build process through the DevOps for cloud model.
 This high level of automation doesn’t just expedite the development speed but also eliminates the probability of human errors.

 The association between DevOps and cloud services backs innovation in software development.
 Unlike waterfall development, no time is wasted for servers or hardware to get free as cloud-based servers offer the developers an architecture to test the codes or new features.

-The level of productivity and efficiency that comes at the back of integrating DevOps with cloud is something that would require partnering with teams that specialize in merging cloud computing services with DevOps.
+The level of productivity and efficiency that comes at the back of integrating DevOps with cloud is something that would require partnering with teams that specialize in merging cloud consulting services with DevOps..
 But before you get to that stage, it would help to set up a process for DevOps cloud infrastructure.